FLYING saucers were spotted hovering in Oxfordshire's skies between 1978 and 1987, Government documents have revealed.

 He said: "The Nunnery at Port Meadow has been incredibly spooky and we have a fairly hardened team which has been spooked.

 "We've had amazing things on White Horse Hill too and there was a very dramatic close encounter where some members were burned by tiny fragments coming from what appeared to be a craft.
-They were like ferocious fire-flies.
+They were

 "Berinsfield has a huge magnetic anomaly, which may have something to do with people seeing things there."